Author has written 9 stories for Lord of the Rings, and Silmarillion.

 Email: Though FFN saw it fit to remove emails, I will provide mine to you if you ask for it.
 It's not the one I use for this website, but the one I have open to communicate with should the PMing system be down or any other reason PMing isn't an option (such as sending a picture, file, etc.).
 FFN has many great features, but it's not without its limitations. :)

-APRIL 2015 UPDATE: to those waiting for the publication of "Hells of Iron", the first chapter will be uploaded in May followed by weekly updates.
-And I won't deny that I'm very excited to start publishing this. :) For those who have no idea what this story is, here's a quick summary: Tolkien left a huge gap in the story right after Fëanor died.
+LATEST MAY 2015 UPDATE: Hey guys.
+Sorry to say, but I have to back up the publishing date of "Hells of Iron" for one more week until June 4th.
+(I'm not promising this date, but I can't imagine it would be a wait any longer than 2 wks.)
+About a week ago I encountered a glaring error in the narrative I never noticed before (spanning over quite a few of the earlier chapters), and I was trying to rectify it all before this Thursday, which I did for the most part, but I want to comb it thoroughly at least once more to be satisfied.
+And I'm flying out of State on the 27th to visit my brother, so all that planning interfered with the time to fix the error by the 28th.
+I apologize, especially since I said this story was going to go up in May for months, but hey, it's only one more week (or two at most, though I will make no promises, as I admit to be tempted to wait for publishing it until after I return home), and I'm very eager to get this fic on the road, followed by weekly updates.
+For those who have no idea what this story is, here's a quick summary: Tolkien left a huge gap in the story right after Fëanor died.
 What happened to Maedhros in Angband and why did Morgoth order him to be taken captive in the first place?
 And what became of Maglor as the newly appointed leader of the Noldor or what of the remaining six brothers abandoning their eldest?
 "Hells of Iron" will be the missing tale.
 No one's filled in this gap, so I decided to do it myself.
 No regrets.

 Random bargain: I will read a story (or a chapter, whatever) written by anyone who can tell me the biggest geographical mistake Jackson made in his final Hobbit film.
 Not exaggerating.
 It's a doozy.